Shazam! (film): Plot

-In 1974 in Upstate New York, young Thaddeus Sivana is riding in a car with his abusive father and elder brother Sid during a snowstorm, being mocked and verbally harassed by them constantly.
+In 1974 in Upstate New York, young Thaddeus Sivana is riding in a car with his abusive father and elder brother Sid during a snowstorm, while being constantly mocked and verbally harassed by both of them.
 He is suddenly transported to the Rock of Eternity, a mystic temple located in another dimension.

-There, Thaddeus meets the ancient wizard Shazam, who has spent centuries searching for someone pure of heart upon whom to bestow his powers and name as champion after his previous one (Note: Identified offscreen as Teth-Adam.) unleashed the Seven Deadly Sins.
+There, Thaddeus meets the ancient wizard Shazam, who has spent centuries searching for someone pure of heart upon whom to bestow his powers and name as champion after his previous one unleashed the Seven Deadly Sins.
 Thaddeus is tempted by the Sins, who promise him power if he frees them.
 The wizard deems Thaddeus unworthy and magically returns him to the car.
 His frustration and confusion leads to a crash, resulting in his father becoming paraplegic and even more resentful towards him.
 The Sins send Thaddeus a message via his 8-Ball toy, telling him to find them.

-In present-day Philadelphia, 14-year-old foster child Billy Batson continually runs away from foster homes to search for his birth mother, whom he has been seeking ever since being separated from her at a carnival 10 years ago.
+In present-day Fawcett City, Philadelphia, 14-year-old foster child Billy Batson continually runs away from foster homes to search for his birth mother, whom he has been seeking ever since being separated from her at a carnival 10 years ago.
 He locks some police officers in a store to use their computer to locate her, but is unsuccessful.
 A social worker places Billy in a group home run by Víctor and Rosa Vásquez.
 They both had been in the system and have five other foster children: "den mother" Mary Bromfield, shy Pedro Peña, obsessive gamer Eugene Choi, energetic Darla Dudley, and superhero enthusiast Freddy Freeman.

 Elsewhere, an embittered Sivana succeeds in his lifelong quest to return to the Rock of Eternity.
 He becomes the Sins' vessel through a magical orb that replaces one of his eyes, allowing him to easily overpower the wizard.
 He promptly uses his newfound powers to kill his father, Sid, and Sivana Industries' board of directors.
 Billy defends Freddy from bullies at school and is pursued into a subway car, where he is transported to the Rock of Eternity.
 The dying wizard chooses him as his new champion; by saying "Shazam," Billy transforms into an adult superhero.
 He then vanishes, leaving his magical staff behind.